fsantanna-no/p2p-tml-paper/rita-24/response.md

 We now discuss the limitations of our work as follows...

-- 1. Introduction
+- 1. Introduction:

-> We target small peer-to-peer networks, in which nodes are a only few hops
+> "We target small peer-to-peer networks, in which nodes are only a few hops
 > away from each other.
 This ensures that events can span the whole network in
 > a reasonable time to preserve the real-time behavior of applications.
 We also
 > assume that peers are non-malicious in the sense that they do not generate
-> erroneous events.
+> erroneous events."

 - 3.2.1.
 Event Dissemination:

-> Considering the peer-to-peer network as a whole, each event packet is
+> "Considering the peer-to-peer network as a whole, each event packet is
 > replicated to all neighbours of all peers.
 This results in a theoretical
 > limit of quadratic messages if all peers are connected to all peers.
 In
-> contrast, as discussed in Section~\ref{sec.related.sym}, a centralized
+> contrast, as discussed in Section 2.1, a centralized solution only requires a
-> solution only requires a packet to be sent to a server, which then broadcasts
-> it to all clients.
+> packet to be sent to a server, which then broadcasts it to all clients."

 - 3.2.4.
-Middleware Summary
+Middleware Summary:

-> Contiguous unique identifiers:
-> Deterministic API:
-> Non-malicious peers:
-> Static memory footprint:
+We discuss the middleware limiations as follows: contiguous unique identifiers, deterministic API, non-malicious peers, and static memory footprint.

-(Details in the paper or link above.)
+The text with details are in the paper or link above.

 ### Comment A.3